 - Ensure Camera and Microphone are switched on to green

 - First timer on Remo?
 We recommend reading through the Remo Attendee Guide

 To move and join tables, simply double-click on the table you wish to go to.

 - Research delegate list.
 Sent to all attendees the day prior to the meetup for you to identify if there is anyone you’d like to speak to.

 - Prepare some effective questions.
 Get conversation flowing on your tables by having some effective questions to ask other attendees.
 Here’s three suggestions to get you started.

 - Test camera and microphone when prompted upon joining an event.

 - First timer?
 Arrive early to test connection and device.

 - Plug your device to power.
 We don’t want to lose you halfway through the event!

 - Join the Help Desk if you are having any technical difficulties.
 A member of our team will be there to assist.

 - First time attendee and need some guidance or have any questions?
-Go meet on of our team at the Check in Table who will be pleased to help.
+Go meet on of our team at the Reception Desk who will be pleased to help.

 - Use chatbox to introduce yourself to the meetup (but not to sell or copy and paste a blanket marketing message)